maxim-zhao/psrp/README.md

 For more information and screenshots see https://www.smspower.org/Translations/PhantasyStar-SMS-EN

 Changelog (in reverse chronological order):
+- v2.02 released 2021/??/??
+  - added French translation from ichigobankai, Wil76 and Vingazole
 - v2.01 released 2020/12/20
   - script improvements:
     - some after-the-deadline changes from Frank Cifaldi